SagivZ/Webfiter/README.md

 # Webfiter
-Endpoint Webfilter program which denies traffic to FQDN through editing the hosts file.
+A Webfilter program which determine which websites should be displayed to the user.